MICHELLE PINI is a communicator at heart. She is also an enthusiastic advocate for social equity, human rights, community and the environment.

-A print and radio journalist, Michelle is currently working as assistant editor for online news journal, Independent Australia.
+A print and radio journalist, Michelle is the senior editor for online news journal, Independent Australia.
 She is also a freelance writer and blogger and her work has appeared in a variety of publications including The Weekly Review, Independent Australia and Warrandyte Diary.

 Her story on former managing editor of The Age, Ranald Macdonald, was highly commended in the Best Feature Story category of the Journalism Education and Research Association of Australia Ossie Awards for Best Feature Article.